Bernie Williams

-Bernabé Williams Figueroa Jr. (born September 13, 1968) is a Puerto Rican former professional baseball player and musician.
+Bernabé Williams Figueroa Jr. (born September 13, 1968) is a Puerto Rican former professional baseball player and current musician.
 He played his entire 16-year career in Major League Baseball (MLB) with the New York Yankees from 1991 through 2006.

 A center fielder, Williams was a member of four World Series championship teams with the Yankees.
 He ended his career with a .297 batting average, 287 home runs, 1,257 runs batted in (RBI), 1,366 runs scored, 449 doubles, and a .990 fielding percentage.
 He was a five-time All-Star and won four Gold Glove Awards, a Silver Slugger Award, the American League (AL) batting title in 1998, and the 1996 AL Championship Series Most Valuable Player Award.
 Known for his consistency and postseason heroics, Williams is one of the most beloved Yankees.
 The team honored him by retiring his uniform number 51 and dedicating a plaque to him in Monument Park in May 2015.
-Williams is widely regarded as one of the greatest switch-hitting center fielders in history.
+Williams is widely regarded as one of the greatest switch-hitting center fielders in the sport's history.

 Williams is also a classically trained guitarist.
 Following his retirement from baseball, he has released two jazz albums.
 He was nominated for a Latin Grammy in 2009.

 Early life

-Bernabé Williams Figueroa Jr. was born to Bernabé Williams Sr., a merchant marine and dispatcher, and Rufina Figueroa, a retired principal and college professor.
+Bernabé Williams Figueroa Jr. was born on September 13, 1968, in San Juan, Puerto Rico, to Bernabé Williams Sr., a merchant marine and dispatcher, and Rufina Figueroa, a retired principal and college professor.
 The Williams family lived in the Bronx until Bernie was one year old, when they moved to Puerto Rico.

 Growing up, Williams played classical guitar as well as baseball.
 He was also active in track and field, winning medals at an international meet at the age of 15.
 At the 1984 Central American and Caribbean Junior Championships in Athletics in San Juan, Puerto Rico, Williams won gold in the 200 metres (m), 400 m, 4 × 100 m relay, and 4 × 400 m relay events for competitors under the age of 17, and the silver medal for the 4 × 100 m relay among competitors younger than 20.